syncfusion-content/blazor-docs/blazor/document-editor/styles.md

 ---
 layout: post
 title: Working with Styles in Blazor DocumentEditor Component | Syncfusion
-description: Checkout and learn here all about Working with Styles in Syncfusion Blazor DocumentEditor component and more.
+description: Checkout and learn here all about working with styles in Syncfusion Blazor DocumentEditor component and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug